crearo/halt/app/src/main/java/com/crearo/halt/NOTES.md

 They're kinda like utility classes but not really.
 Argh.
 Alright, I'm calling them Managers.
 Fuck it.
 Manager.
 Ah I dislike that word for this.
 But it does fit the most.
 Worker sounds like something to with threads.

+#### Progress update: 16.07.20

+Had a great idea: there shouldn't be two buttons, but just one that opens from the bottom.
+Whenever you wanna be in social mode, that should be effort.
+But for everything else, it should be easy to go back to doing what you were gonna do normally.
+I know there's an extra step, but I think this will work a bit better than having to choose between Social And Focussed mode.
+Anywaaaaay.
+Also got the intent chooser activity to show up nicely which looks pretty great IMO.

+Also there has to be a difference between the phone setting focus mode and the user setting it.
+Just putting the thought out there.